 How long does it take to see the impact of SEO initiatives?

 The rate at which you see progress in your SEO analytics report will depend upon a few factors, including against whom you complete and the authority of your domain as a whole.
 Generally, SEO updates and changes should start to create some positive changes within a few weeks of making updates.
 You might not immediately jump to page one, but you may start to see an uptick in rankings and traffic within a week or two.
+This is important information to be added to SEO reports.

 Not only will monitoring your SEO report and your analytics report help you see the success of your digital marketing strategy, but it can also alert you to problems.
 You can never afford to neglect pieces on your website, especially not those that have secured your top rankings.